- Basics of Purpura Fulminans

-- In patients with suspected or possible vitamin K deficiency, replacement of this vitamin should be considered.
+- In patients with suspected or possible vitamin K deficiency, replacement should be considered.
 Some authors have suggested that deficiency of vitamin K could contribute to a tendency towards developing purpura fulminans.(15186640)

 avoidance of warfarin

-- One of the first effects of warfarin is causing depletion of Protein C and Protein S. This may cause a transient hypercoagulable state (which is the pathophysiology underlying warfarin-induced skin necrosis).
+- One of the first effects of warfarin is to cause depletion of protein C and protein S. This may lead to a transient hypercoagulable state (which is the pathophysiology underlying warfarin-induced skin necrosis).